 FOR TICKET PRICES – see “VISITOR INFO” – “Ticket Prices”.
 For safety reasons, we are not allowed to carry unaccompanied children on our trains.

-BOIVR operating days: Trains are expected to operate on Fridays, Saturdays and Sundays departing from Kawakawa at 10am, 12 noon, 2pm for a 1½ hour return trip.
+BOIVR operating days: Please be aware that there has been flooding in the valley and trains may have to be cancelled at short notice.
+The cycleway is flooded between Kawakawa and Taumarere.
+Trains run on Fridays, Saturdays and Sundays, departing from Kawakawa at 10am, 12 noon, 2pm for a 1½ hour return trip.
+There is no need to book.

 Our timetable includes a cycle-train as a temporary link to join the Twin Coast Cycleway (Pou Herenga Tai) between Taumarere and Lone Cow in the Te Akeake area.
 This is a koha gold coin ‘Cycle-Train’ service.
 (It is suggested that cyclists check Cycle Trail information for the latest news on the trail condition following the recent weather events)